Ever wonder what causes constipation in Parkinson’s disease?

 Parkinson’s disease (PD) is a neurological condition that has affected over 10 million people worldwide.
 The disease is often characterized by motor symptoms like tremor, muscle stiffness, slowness of movement, and a problem with balance.
 However, there are some non-motor signs that also appear in PD.
 These signs are usually undermined by patients, and sometimes even by doctors.

 Constipation is one of the key non-motor symptoms of PD.
 It appears in up to two-thirds of all PD patients.
-Researchers think it precedes other symptoms and occurs before a proper diagnosis is made.
+Researchers think that it precedes other symptoms and occurs before a proper diagnosis is made.

 Here are the four main causes of constipation in PD.